pejter/twitch-queue-bot/README.md

 - !join -> Join the queue
   - The queue must be open to be able to join it
+  - You can optionally set your player name by providing it after the space, same as !name
+- !name -> show/set player name (in-game name)
+  - Names are saved so they don't need to be specified during subsequent joins
+  - Names are saved per queue as users may have multiple names in multiple games
 - !leave -> Leave the queue
 - !position -> Display current queue position
 - !length -> Display number of people in queue